 The Agate stone contains brilliant blue quartz crystals with the wide eyes and big smile of the beloved Cookie Monster character from Sesame Street.

 Layers of silica are formed inside the rock beginning with the outermost “priming layer”.
-Layers continue to form, on atop another, alternating between bands of Chalcedony and crystalline quartz.
+Layers continue to form, on atop one another, alternating between bands of Chalcedony and crystalline quartz.
 Hollow areas, like the “eyes” and “mouth” of this Cookie Monster agate stone, are formed when the liquid silica does not completely fill the cavity.

 Agate is named after the Achates River (now known as the Dirillo River) on the island of Sicily, Italy, whose upper waters were an ancient source of this gemstone.